How to Remove Algae

 The popular oxygen bleach that you see on TV commercials is made with offshore ingredients that are of dubious quality.
 It also contains far more filler than active ingredient.

-Dissolve in Warm Water
+Do You Dissolve It in Warm Water?

 This past weekend, I mixed up some Stain Solver to clean algae from my lower deck and from the deck railing.
 I simply dissolved the powder in warm water, poured it into a simple garden hand-pump sprayer and squirted it on the algae-coated surfaces.